alextim/astro-lib/README.md

 Only official **@astrojs/\*** integrations are currently supported by Astro at present moment.

-To enable **astro-robots-txt** integrations working, use the `--experimental-integrations` flag during build.
+To make **astro-robots-txt** integrations working, use the `--experimental-integrations` flag during build.

 Use the following command to build your Astro site: